Oghma-Infinium/Vagabond/README.md

 - Antivirus reports a virus:
   - Windows 10/11 may automatically quarantine a key file which is needed for Mod Organizer.
 You can fix this by [adding an exclusion for Mod Organizer in Windows Defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

-- Unable to download `Data_ccXXXXX - *.bsa` or `*.esp`:
-  - This error means Wabbajack is unable to hash your Creation Club Content.
-If you have followed the steps outlined under [Pre-Installation](#installing-creation-club-content), you are not on a pirated copy of the game, and have verified your steam files, then it is very likely that Bethesda has messed up the hashing for these files.
-If this is the case, please wait for an update ping on the Discord server before continuing to download the list.

 ## Post-Installation

 ### Antivirus Exceptions